jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I got: yes' != 'I got: hello'

-  it did not work, my change broke the test that was passing before.
+  it did not work, my change broke the :ref:`assertion<what is an assertion?>` that was passing before.
 The `return statement`_ has to use the input it gets as part of the output.

 ----